ODOT-PTS/GTFS-ride/spec/en/reference.md

 File: **Optional**

-If an agency collects disaggregate, stop-level ridership data,  [board_alight.txt](#board_alighttxt) may be used to record ridership boarding counts and additional supplementary data.
-If only more aggregate ridership data is collected, the agency should use [ridership.txt](#ridershiptxt) to record ridership counts.
-It should be noted that unique combinations of **stop_id** and **trip_id** will not uniquely define a specific instance in time of arrival and boardings at a stop.
-Boardings and other counts will be aggregated across dates active as defined by a trip’s **service_id**.
-By including an optional timestamp, an agency can disaggregate counts to specifics instances of stop arrivals and boardings, and provide a calculated current load.

 |  Field Name | Required | Details |
 |  ------ | ------ | ------ |
 | trip_id | **Required** | The **trip_id** contains an ID that uniquely identifies a trip. |